ucldc/ucldc-docs/docs/dams/search.md

 - **Project Folder**: Constrains the search to one or more campus or project folders in the DAMS.
 - **Metadata Record History**: Username is an autocomplete field and allows you to search for objects a particular user has modified or created.
 Creation Date and Date Modified search by a date range for objects created or modified, respectively, in the given date range.

-<div class="walkthrough">Walkthrough</div>
+<div class="walkthrough new">Walkthrough - Custom Faceted Search</div>

-1. From anywhere within the Asset Library, shown in the breadcrumbs, navigate to the Search Module by clicking 'Search' in the navigation bar.
+1. From any page, navigate to the Search Module by clicking 'Search' in the navigation bar.
 2. Select the Custom Faceted Search form in the drop down in the sidebar by selecting 'customFacetedSearch'
-2. In the form that appears in the sidebar, next to 'Alternative Title', click the 'Add' button.
-3. In the field that appears, type 'UC Berkeley'
-4. Next to 'Project Folder', click the 'Add' button.
+3. Next to 'Project Folder', click the 'Add' button.
-5. In the hierarchy overlay that appears, navigate to your sample project folder, within your campus folder, by clicking the + and - buttons to the left of the folder names.
+4. In the hierarchy overlay that appears, navigate to a project folder, within your campus folder, by clicking the + and - buttons to the left of the folder names.
-6. Click the name of your sample project folder.
-If the faceted search is still visible behind the overlay, you should see the name of your sample project folder appear there.
+5. Click the name of the project folder.
+If the faceted search is still visible behind the overlay, you should see the name of the project folder appear there.
 7. Click the 'x' in the top right corner of the overlay to close it.
 8. Click the 'Filter' button.
-9. You should see your Golden Bear object in the search results.
+9. You should see the contents of the project folder in the search results.

 ### Custom Advanced Search